so anyway...

 The Observer Effect is a short story, a philosophical tale about what being observed makes us become; with a little AI thrown in because Chatbots are all the rage right now.

-I like that it is told from four very different perspectives and doesn't really answer the question posed, which I leave for the reader to fill in.
+I like that it is told from four very different perspectives and doesn't impose an answer upon the reader; it's the act of observation that's the thing.

 update time - 9/5/23

 The King has been crowned, so that's nice.
-Winter has finally buggered off and left a soggy spring to take over, and, I have been doing things.
+Winter has finally buggered off and left a soggy spring holding the can, and, I have been doing things.
 Honestly, the publication of Echoes of a Lost Earth Part One has been like the main thing over the past month, but I have been writing too.

 And while I am on Echoes, Echoes of a Lost Earth Part Two has now been finalised and signed off.
 It will be published in all three formats on 23rd June 2023 – next month – so really pleased that that is in the pipeline.